unisonweb/website/src/compare-lang/unison-for-java-devs.md

 </div><div>

 Java is an object-oriented language, so **methods** that belong to classes are used to describe program behavior.
-Static methods can be called without creating an instance of a class.
-Let's use them to introduce basic syntax differences.
+Static methods can be called without creating an instance of a class, so let's use them to introduce basic syntax differences.

 ```java
 class MathUtils {